qooxdoo/qooxdoo/docs/Dependencies.md

 uses the "engine.name" check which is implemented by qx.bom.client.Engine, so there is another load time dependency there.

 ##Class .defer() method
-All of the above can be done with fairly simple static analysis, but the is a further difficulty - each class definition can have a defer() method which is called immediately after the class has been defined; because the code in defer() can do anything, it can add significant dependencies which can only be determined by figuring out what the runtime stack trace would be.
+All of the above can be done with fairly simple static analysis, but there is a further difficulty - each class definition can have a defer() method which is called immediately after the class has been defined; because the code in defer() can do anything, it can add significant dependencies which can only be determined by recursively interpreting the code in .defer() and all of the methods it calls, ie predicting at compile-time what methods will be called at runtime so that it can make sure that the load order is correct.

 For example, qx.ui.form.AbstractField.defer() calls qx.ui.style.Stylesheet.getInstance(), the constructor for which calls qx.bom.Stylesheet.createElement(); that function in turns relies on the "html.stylesheet.createstylesheet" environment check